Sowerby Bridge Masterplan

 A by-pass is much needed to create a better (clean air) environment in Sowerby Bridge.
 Providing a better Greenway for cycling along the old Rishworth Line as an alternative to the A58 (less casualties).
 This would be a great plan to deliver!

-Tony asked about 4 years ago
+Tony asked almost 5 years ago

 Thank you for your comment.
 The project team will continue to review scheme proposals in light of the comments received and endeavour to address any concerns raised at detailed design.
 Any comments that fall outside the scope of this project will be relayed to the relevant department within Calderdale Council.